 What’s wrong with straight frets?

+Here´s an explanation for you: Standard equal tempered fret spacing is calculated from one single piece of information about the instrument – the scale length (the theoretical speaking length of the open strings).
+A divisor constant is used to determine the locations of the frets.
+The scale length divided by the constant gives the position of the first fret.
+The remaining length after subtracting the first fret, divided by the same constant, gives the position of the second fret, and so on.
 The frequency of a vibrating string is determined by three factors: the speaking length, its mass, and the tension applied.
 All three of these factors are affected to varying degrees when a string is pressed down on a fret.
 Along the neck, the length and mass decrease by 50% per octave.
 Changing the length affects the stiffness.
 The tension is affected by fretting the string, as the string height is not zero.
 Pressing the string to the fret stretches the string slightly, increasing the tension and thus sharpening the notes produced.

 The only way to fully compensate for all these parameters is to adjust each and every string-to-fret contact point on the fingerboard separately, until each and every note plays the target frequency exactly.
 This, which is impossible on a guitar with traditional, one-piece, straight frets, is exactly what we do with Dynamic Intonation™, and Curved Frets™.

 Not at all.
 The playing feel on a True Temperament guitar is not different from any other standard guitar.
 Learn more...

 What about bending strings on a True Temperament guitar?

 No problem.
 Bending a string on a TT guitar does not differ from a guitar with straight frets.
 Learn more...

 Do I need to use a particular string gauge?